-A leaning tree can be the surest sign that it is at risk for falling.
+A leaning tree can be the surest sign that it is at risk of falling.
 Find a spot in your yard that provides a full view of your tree to best assess whether your tree is leaning.
 If you do not remember your tree having a natural lean, a new lean may indicate that the tree is dying, that the ground around the tree is no longer supporting it, or that the roots have been damaged and can no longer hold the tree upright.

 To check if your tree is likely to topple over, look for these signs:

 - Super-saturated soil (usually after getting a lot of rain) – If you sink into the ground as you walk, the ground is probably unable to fully support and stabilize trees.
 Many trees fall over after significant rainfall and many more start to lean, putting them at high risk of being uprooted.